Special Educational Needs and Disabilities

 3. How many children in the school have special educational needs?

-There are currently 116 children with SEN Support status.
-Of these, 31 have a My Plan document.
-There are currently 25 children with an Education and Health Care Plan.
-A further 64 children are also being monitored for their potential SEN. Our Social Communication Hub currently supports 16 children from F2 to Y4.
+There are currently 108 children with SEN Support status.
+Of these, 32 have an Extended Support Plan document.
+There are currently 21 children with an Education, Health and Care Plan.
+A further 21 children are also being monitored for their potential SEN. Our Social Communication Hub currently supports 16 children from F2 to Y5.
 In the Hub, the children receive bespoke Speech and Language and Attention Autism work, alongside continuous provision.
+Find out more

 4. What are the arrangements for consulting parents of children with SEN and involving them in their education?